 Cohort 5

-Our fifth and final cohort of 18 students joined us in September 2023!
+Our fifth cohort of 18 students joined us in September 2023!

 Tom Simpson

 Hi, my names Tom, and I am from Birmingham.
 I graduated from the University of Leicester with a first-class bachelor’s degree in Physics.
 During my second year, I fostered an interest in condensed matter physics and electronics, which was developed by completing internships at the University of Oxford and the University of Leicester.
-My final year research project investigated the electrical properties of graphene.
-Outside of university, I am an avid musician, playing guitar for over a decade and teaching for the last four years
+My project is funded by IQE and KLA and investigates InP-based photonic integrated circuits for a broad range of applications such as telecommunications and sensing.
+Outside of university, I am an avid musician, playing guitar for over a decade and teaching for the last five years.

 Hemant Kumar Limbu